Stock Market Guides Review

 Stock Market Guides can give you a backtested edge, but it does have limitations.

-For starters, just because you have a backtested edge, that doesn't mean you'll win every trade.
+For starters, just because you have a backtested edge doesn't mean you'll win every trade.

 SMG's system is based on the results of hundreds of thousands of backtests over many years of trading, so you'll need to plan on taking many of its trades to realize the benefits of its mathematical edge.

-Plus, while the scanner can identify higher-probability setups, there will still be losses — it will be up to you to manage risk, stick to your plan, and handle the emotional side of trading.
+Plus, while the scanner can identify higher-probability setups, there will still be losses along the way.
+It's still up to you to manage risk, stick to your plan, and handle the emotional side of trading, which are often the most challenging parts of becoming a profitable trader.

 Final verdict

-Stock Market Guides was built to give active traders an edge in their trading by using historical statistics to determine the highest-probability trade setups.
+Stock Market Guides was built to give active swing and options traders an edge in their trading by using historical statistics to find the highest-probability trade setups.

 I've found it to be an excellent starting point for finding interesting trade ideas.
-Instead of scanning for setups myself, I can look at what trades the SMG scanner is seeing, what profit targets and stop loss points it recommends, and plot out the trades.
+Instead of scanning for setups myself, I can look at what trades the SMG scanner is seeing, what profit targets and stop loss points it recommends, and plot out the trades from there.
+It both saves me time and improves my win rate.

-But it may give you an edge in the markets and help you become a more consistently profitable trader.
+While it's not a guaranteed path to profits (and doesn't claim to be), it can give you an edge in the markets and help you become a more consistently profitable trader.